Kingston Child Support Lawyer

 - Payments for child care

 - Payments for reasonable health care costs that are not covered by health insurance or regular medical support.

 Any non-custodial parent can be ordered to pay child support, even if he or she has no contact with the child, and it’s important to keep in mind that there are numerous repercussions if a parent fails to pay child support.

 Contact Us for Help with Child Support in New York

 If you have children and you’re facing divorce, it’s important to know how much child support you can expect to receive or pay.
-For more information about determining child support in New York, please contact Rusk, Wadlin, Heppner & Martuscello, LLP to schedule a consultation.
+For more information about determining child support in New York, please contact the Kingston child support lawyers at Rusk, Wadlin, Heppner & Martuscello, LLP to schedule a consultation.